gszwabowski/predict-NBA-FantasyPoints/README.md

 # predict-NBA-FantasyPoints
-Development of LightGBM regressors for predicting NBA Fantasy Points
+Development of LightGBM and Random Forest regressors for aggregate predictions of NBA Fantasy Points

 ## Description